meet-projects/Y2YL-Labs/Type II/Session 2, Databases/README.md

    - `remove_confession(password)` This function will remove all the confessions from the database which matches the given password.
    - `get_confession(password)` This function returns the confession field if there is a confession matching the password given.
 4. Make sure to test your code, use your functions to add rows to the database, and then use the other functions to interact with the rows you have added.
-   - At this stage you should add all the information about secrets that you prevously stored in your dictionary.
+   - Move all information stored in the secrets dictionary to the database, each entry should be a row in the confessions table.

 5. Now let's combine the newly created database with the website from Lab1.
    - In order to do this step, you must first complete the mandatory part of Lab1.
    - Copy `models.py` and `database.py` into your Lab1 project.
    - Import `database` in your `app.py` file.
-   - Use your database functions to add
+   - Replace the use of a dictionary with the appropriate database functions.

 ##### Great job!
 ##### Call an Instructor/TA to check your completed tasks